Stevesv1/websitev3/README.md

 ### Monitoring Behavior

-The system processes ALL trades from the Polymarket API and prevents duplicate ALERTS:
+The system uses a **database unique constraint** to prevent duplicate alerts:

-✅ **Allowed**: Same trader placing multiple bets → Multiple alerts ✅ **Allowed**: All legitimate trades are processed every time ❌ **Prevented**: Duplicate alerts (same trader + same market + same bet value within 1 hour)
+✅ **Allowed**: Same trader placing multiple bets → Multiple alerts ✅ **Allowed**: Same trader, same market, different bet size → Multiple alerts ❌ **Prevented**: Exact duplicate bets (same trader + market + size + price)

 **How it works:**
 - Fetches last 100 trades from Polymarket API every 10 seconds
 - Processes ALL trades in each batch (no trade-level deduplication)
-- Before creating an alert, checks if identical alert exists (same trader, market, bet value)
+- Database has unique index on: `(trader_address, market_slug, bet_size, bet_price)`
-- Only prevents duplicate ALERTS, not duplicate trade processing
+- If duplicate bet is inserted, database rejects it automatically
-- This matches polymarketv1 behavior: process everything, show unique alerts
+- This is the most reliable way to prevent duplicates - enforced at database level

 ### Monitoring Modes